Not my job to criticise others, but...: Parliament failed in many ways, says CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The Chief Justice of Pakistan, Justice Saqib Nisar, has said it’s not his job to criticise other organs of the state but it’s a matter of fact that the parliament failed to accomplish its job in many ways.
+LONDON: Chief Justice of Pakistan Saqib Nisar Thursday said it’s not his job to criticise other organs of the state but it’s a matter of fact that the Parliament failed to accomplish its job in many ways.

 The chief justice said there is no law in Pakistan about putting names on the Exit Control List (ECL).
 He said the case of Aasia Bibi showed how the justice system failed to deliver on the merits, depriving people of their due right to justice and fairness.
 He said he was sure that the judiciary would not pass any illegal order, adding that the case will be decided on merit.